regchiu/spotify-currently-playing-track/README.md

   ![Import Project Settings](preview/import_project_settings_vercel.jpg)

-5. Click deploy, and see your domains to use the API! enjoy! :tada:
+5. Click deploy, and see your domains to use the API!
+Replace overview link with your URL. enjoy! :tada:

 ## Known Bug :bug: